zeta0134/rustico/wasm/README.md

 ## Planned Features

 - Speed Improvements
-- Better support for touchscreens
+- Much better support for touchscreens
+- Additional debugging features (mostly limited by canvas bandwidth)
+- SRAM Import / Export

-Needs rusticnes-core support:
+Needs core support:

-- NES Zapper
+- Zapper Light Gun
 - Save States

 ## General Notes

-All shells to RusticNES are limited by features present in the [core emulator](https://github.com/zeta0134/rusticnes-core), so some features need to be implemented upstream first.
+All shells to Rustico are limited by features present in the `/core` emulator.
 This applies to emulation bugs as well, especially with regards to missing mapper support.
 Bug reports are welcome!
-I don't have every cartridge out there to test with, so I may not be aware that your favorite game doesn't boot, but I love a good challenge.

 Several technologies involved in this project are moving targets, not the least of which being WebAssembly itself.
-Web Audio is particularly new, and might run into strange issues; I've heard reports of it deciding to mix audio at 192 KHz on some Windows systems, which should technically work but will definitely make the emulator work a lot harder.
+Web Audio is particularly new, and might run into strange issues; I've heard reports of it deciding to mix audio at 192 KHz on some Windows systems, which should technically run but will definitely make the emulator work a lot harder.
 As of this writing, the emulator is known to work in both Firefox and Chrome, and has faster performance on Firefox.
 It should in theory be able to run on Microsoft Edge, but wasm-bindgen fails to load due to a missing (planned) feature.
-I'll try to correct for this later, but might need to wait on Microsoft for a proper fix.
-I'd like to make it as standards compliant as possible, so if it's not working in your favorite browser, (and you're reasonably confident that browser at least supports WASM), bug reports are welcome!
+Touchscreen support seems to work well on Mobile Safari, though fullscreen mode trips a strange "fullscreen keyboard" protection on some iOS versions.
+Performance on Android browsers is generally not great.

-If you'd like to test the emulator in more detail, right now the [RusticNES-SDL](https://github.com/zeta0134/rusticnes-sdl) frontend is much more mature, and supports many debug features.
-You should give it a try, as both shells use the same [rusticnes-core](https://github.com/zeta0134/rusticnes-core) backend.
-Emulation accuracy should be identical between the various frontends.
+If you'd like to test the emulator in more detail, right now the `/sdl` frontend is much more mature, and supports many debug features.
+All shells share the same core library, so emulation accuracy should be identical between them.

 Feel free to distribute this emulator!
-I mostly ask for common courtesy and respect.
-Fork, modify, extend, and have fun with it!
 However, please do be respectful of copyright laws.
 The emulator will play almost any game, even commercial games, but this does not give you the legal right to distribute those game files on your personal website.
-Please obey the local laws in your country / state, and if you can, be sure to give Nintendo and other publishers your support by buying their current titles and Virtual Console releases.
-Unless you are distributing a homebrew game that you wrote, I would not recommend hosting game files alongside the emulator if you choose make your build public.
+Unless you are distributing your own software, I would not recommend hosting game files alongside your build.
+Obey the local laws in your country / region, and if you can, be sure to support game publishers by buying their current titles and Virtual Console releases.